Param302/SocialRepo/README.md

 ## Contributing

 We welcome contributions from the community.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.
+Please refer to the [CONTRIBUTING](.github/docs/CONTRIBUTING) file for more information.

 ## License

-This project is licensed under the **Apache License 2.0** - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.

 ## Contact